 Welcome to Munich!

-We welcome you to take this opportunity to attend SPIE Optical Metrology 2013.
+Take this opportunity to share your research at SPIE Optical Metrology 2015.
 Come to Munich to meet with users and researchers to discuss the latest inventions and applications in the field of optical metrology.
 The symposium will highlight new optical principles and systems for metrology, videometrics and machine vision with applications in industrial design, production engineering, process monitoring, maintenance support, biotechnology, vehicle navigation, multimedia technology, architecture, archaeology and arts.
 Special emphasis is directed to model-based, remote and active approaches, sensor fusion, robot guidance, image sequence processing and scene modelling, biomaterials characterization as well as to the preservation of our shared cultural heritage.

 • Optical Measurement Systems for Industrial Inspection